morganthomas/winning-arguments/winning-arguments.md

 Here are some examples of purposes that people can have in listening to debates:

-* To learn about the topic.
+* To learn about the topic and/or form one's opinion on it.
 * To learn about the participants in the debate.
 * To be included in the social group having the debate.
 * To be entertained.